Getting into a healthcare program

 Doctor of Medicine (MD)

-ISMMS Institutional Partnership with the US Military — Service 2 School has many ambassadors that are current students or recently accepted students to this program, so reach out if you are interested in this program.
+ISMMS Institutional Partnership with the US Militaryarrow-up-right — Service 2 School has many ambassadors that are current students or recently accepted students to this program, so reach out if you are interested in this program.

 Fordham

-WVU SOM
+WVU SOMarrow-up-right

 Physician Assistant (PA)

-UNC Physician Assistant Studies and Veteran Recruitment
+UNC Physician Assistant Studies and Veteran Recruitment arrow-up-right

-University of Washington MEDEX Program
+University of Washington MEDEX Programarrow-up-right

 Nursing

-Herzing University
+Herzing University arrow-up-right

-New York State’s Experience Counts program
+New York State’s Experience Countsarrow-up-right program

 Undergraduate

-GWU Military Affiliated Programs
+GWU Military Affiliated Programs arrow-up-right

 Last updated